michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 information.

 The simple part of SNMP refers to the protocol design, not about its user-friendliness.
-A graphical MIB browser usually helps explore a new device's metrics. iReasoning and FrameFlow each offer popular GUI clients.
+A graphical MIB browser helps explore a new device's metrics. iReasoning and FrameFlow each offer popular GUI clients.

 :::